NBA Rumors: Three-Time Champion Shaun Livingston Expresses Interest In Signing With L.A. Clippers

 The Golden State Warriors may be mostly about Stephen Curry, Klay Thompson, and Draymond Green, but there are other players who made huge contributions to their success in the past years, including Shaun Livingston.
 In the Warriors’ five consecutive trips to the NBA Finals that includes winning three NBA championship titles, Livingston has been an integral part of the Warriors’ bench.
 Unfortunately, after the failed three-peat in the 2018-19 NBA season, the Warriors parted ways with the 33-year-old backup point guard this summer.

 After acquiring D’Angelo Russell in a sign-and-trade deal with the Brooklyn Nets, the Warriors decided to waive Shaun Livingston’s contract in order to stay below the “hard cap.”
-More than three weeks have passed since Livingston became an unrestricted free agent but he is yet to find a new home.
-However, in an interview with Dave Reynolds of the Peoria Journal Star, Livingston revealed that he’s receiving “some interest” from the Los Angeles Clippers, whom he believes is an “ideal fit” to his game.
+More than three weeks have passed since Livingston became an unrestricted free agent, but he is yet to find a new home.
+However, in an interview with Dave Reynolds of the Peoria Journal Star, Livingston revealed that he’s receiving “some interest” from the Los Angeles Clippers, who he believes is an “ideal fit” to his game.

 “That would be awesome, the ideal fit,” Livingston said.
 “That would be a part of coming full circle.
 But it has to work on their end.
 If there’s a spot, an opportunity, that would probably make the most sense.
 There’s been some interest (on the Clippers’ part).
 It’s about whether they’re ready to pull the trigger.”